XyrenTheCoder/stockfish-15.1/README.md

 Download the original stockfish engine with the link below:
 > https://www.mediafire.com/file/b7pkmgtcd1l8tng/stockfish_15.1_linux_x64.tar.gz/file

-After uncompressed the folder, put it inside your program's destination and open terminal to run the following command:
+After uextracting the folder, put it inside your program's destination and open terminal to run the following command:
 `chmod +x stockfish-ubuntu-20.04-x86-64`

 ## On Windows: